flemay/3musketeers/docs/about/tools.md

 ## Docker

 Docker is the most important musketeer of the three.
 Many tasks such as testing, building, running, and deploying can all be done inside a lightweight Docker container — which can be run on different operating system.
-This ensures you can execute the same tasks, the same way, on different environment like MacOS, Linux, Windows, and CI/CD tools.
+The portability of Docker ensures you can execute the same tasks, the same way, on different environment like MacOS, Linux, Windows, and CI/CD tools.

 ## Make